web-vision/wv_deepltranslate/Documentation/Reference/TableConfiguration/Index.rst

 Table Configuration
 ===================

-*wv_deepltranslate* supports translation of specific fields of TCA records.
-It understands fields which need to be translated, only if their ``l10n_mode`` is set to ``prefixLangTitle``.
+*wv_deepltranslate* supports the translation of specific fields of TCA records.
+It only understands fields to be translated only if their ``l10n_mode`` is set to ``prefixLangTitle``.

 .. attention::
     `wv_deepltranslate` only translates fields defined as TCA type `input` or `text`.
-    Other fields can currently not automatically translated due to limitations in the DataHandler.
+    Other fields cannot currently be translated automatically due to limitations in the DataHandler.

-For detecting translatable fields, *wv_deepltranslate* uses a DataHandler hook.
+*wv_deepltranslate* uses a DataHandler hook to detect translatable fields.

-The following setup is needed, to get *wv_deepltranslate* work on your table:
+The following setup is required to make *wv_deepltranslate* work on your table:

 ..  code-block:: php
     :caption: <extension_key>/Configuration/TCA/Overrides/<table_name>.php